xmlx-io/_xml-book-page/_sources/book/preface/data.md

 Next, we scale both of its features to the [0, 1] range.
 Then, we separate 20% of the data into a dedicated *test* set.

-For convenience, this procedure is neatly wrapped inside the `generate_2d_moons` function in a dedicated module `xml_book.data` distributed with this book.
+For convenience, this procedure is neatly wrapped inside the `generate_2d_moons` function in a dedicated module `xml_book.data.data` distributed with this book.

 Let's generate this data set and plot the corresponding *training* and *test* set.